• Home

 Photo © RichieChan via Canva.com

-If travel time is not an issue for you, then another option to get to Tainan is by regular train.
+If travel time is not an issue for you, then another option to get there is by regular train.

-Taiwan Railways (TRA) operates various trains daily between Taipei Main Station and Tainan Station.
-If you’re staying in the downtown area, this is a great option because you’ll have plenty of buses and taxis ready to transport you to all corners of the city.
-Moreover, if you’ve booked a hotel near the train station, you might even be able to walk to your accommodation!
+Taiwan Railways (TRA) operates loads of trains daily between Taipei Main Station and Tainan Station.
+If you’re staying downtown, you’ll have plenty of buses and taxis ready to transport you to all corners of the city.
+Although not an absolute must, I usually prefer booking a hotel near the train station so that I don’t have to waste even more time getting to my accommodation.

 You can buy a ticket right at the train station or online via the TRA website.
-But since taking the train is a popular mode of transport, it’s best to buy your tickets a day or two in advance.
-If you really like to plan ahead, it is possible to make a reservation up to 14 days in advance.
+But just a head’s up, it’s not always possible to get a seat on the train if you wait until the last minute!
+So I recommend buying your tickets at least a few days in advance.
+If you’re a planner, you’ll be happy to know that you can make a reservation up to 28 days in advance.

 So how much is a train ticket from Taipei to Tainan?
 Well, that depends on which train you take and what time of day you travel.
-But in general, you can expect to pay anywhere between NTD 569 and NTD 738.
-For more details on prices and schedules, see the TRA website (above).
+But in general, you can expect to pay anywhere from TWD 569 to TWD 738.
+For more details on prices and schedules, see the website (above) or download the TRA app—it’s one of my top Taiwan travel apps.
+I promise it’ll make your life so much easier!

 Klook.com

-On average, a bus ticket only costs around NTD 450 to NTD 480.
-This is a lot cheaper than the HSR or normal train.
-With that said, expect the trip to take anywhere between 4 to 5 hours.
+A bus ticket from Taipei to Tainan typically costs around TWD 450 to NTD 480, making it much cheaper than the HSR or normal train.
+But, know that the trip usually takes about 4 to 5 hours.

-You can purchase a ticket right at Taipei Bus Station (adjacent to Taipei Main Station), and it’s best to check the bus schedules well in advance.
-Both Ubus and Kuo Kuang Bus have several buses traveling between Taipei Bus Station and Tainan Bus Station each day.
-If you’d like to save some time (and guarantee a seat), you can pre-book a seat in advance via Klook.
-Alternatively, make sure to get to the bus station a bit earlier so that you can buy a ticket.
+You can purchase a ticket right at Taipei Bus Station (right next to Taipei Main Station).
+Just make sure to check the bus schedules well in advance.
+Both Ubus and Kuo Kuang Bus have several buses traveling between Taipei Bus Station and Tainan Bus Station each day, but it’s always a good idea to get to the bus station a bit earlier to buy a ticket.

-Tainan Bus Station is roughly a 15-minute walk northwest of Tainan Train Station.
-If you don’t want to walk to the train station, you can also take a taxi or a local bus.
-Buses leave every 20 minutes, between 8 am and 10 pm, and a ride costs NTD 26.
+The main bus station is roughly a 15-minute walk northwest of the main train station.
+If you don’t want to walk there, you can also take a taxi or a local bus.
+Buses leave every 20 minutes, between 8 am and 10 pm, and a ride costs TWD 26.
 The easiest way to check real-time schedules is on Google Maps, but you can also find more info on Tainan City Bus schedules here.

-While it is possible to fly and even drive to Tainan, these options won’t be nearly as fast or convenient as the other transport methods listed in this post.
+While it is possible to fly and even drive to Tainan, these options won’t be nearly as fast or convenient as the transport methods listed in this post.
+If you want the fastest and most comfortable ride, go for the HSR.
+The train is a solid choice if you’re looking to balance price and convenience.
+And if you’re on a budget and don’t mind a longer trip, the bus is your best bet.

 Well, there you have it – three easy ways to travel between Tainan and Taipei!
-Which one is your favorite?
+Which transport option do you prefer?
+Drop your comment below—I’d love to hear about your experience!

 Need more help figuring out how to get around Taiwan?